Courteney Cox Reveals Thoughtful, Yet Simple Gift She Got BFF Jennifer Aniston For Her 50th Birthday

-While there hit show Friends ended over 14 years ago, Courteney Cox and Jennifer Aniston still remain incredibly close.
+While their hit show Friends ended over 14 years ago, Courteney Cox and Jennifer Aniston still remain incredibly close.

-Most recently, the ladies celebrated Aniston’s milestone 50th birthday first with a big bash in Los Angeles followed by a trip to Cabo San Lucas, Mexico.
+Most recently, the ladies celebrated Aniston’s milestone 50th birthday first with a big bash in Los Angeles, followed by a trip to Cabo San Lucas, Mexico.
 When asked by Extra what she got for her friend who seems to have everything that she could ever want, Cox shared the simple, yet thoughtful gift that she gave to her former co-star.
 And just like us normal people, she said that she and a few friends went in on a gift together.

 “A bunch of us got her a pottery wheel and lessons, even though she’s a great artist, and a table, a big beautiful antique table.”

 Cox also shared some details from the scary flight from Los Angeles to Cabo.
-As the Inquisitr reported last week, Jen, Courteney, Jimmy Kimmel and his wife Molly, and a few others were onboard a private jet when it was forced to make an emergency landing.
-The flight took off from LAX and once it was in the air, it was determined that there a wheel that was lost during takeoff.
+As the Inquisitr reported last week, Jen, Courteney, Jimmy Kimmel and his wife Molly, and a few others were on board a private jet when it was forced to make an emergency landing.
+The flight took off from the Los Angeles International Airport and once it was in the air, it was determined that there a wheel that was lost during takeoff.

-Pilots determined that it was unsafe to continue to Mexico and they turned back around and headed to Ontario, California where they burned off fuel for a few hours before making an emergency landing.
-Luckily, no one was injured and the group was still able to get another plane and continue on to Cabo but Cox still admitted that she was a little bit shaken up over the whole thing.
+Pilots determined that it was unsafe to continue to Mexico and they turned back around and headed to Ontario, California, where they burned off fuel for a few hours before making an emergency landing.
+Luckily, no one was injured and the group was still able to get another plane and continue on to Cabo, but Cox still admitted that she was a little bit shaken up over the whole thing.

 Here's Everything You Need To Know About Courteney Cox And Jennifer Aniston's Terrifying Private Jet Drama https://t.co/bkghMIoofb